Mes-sanga-Unug: Other attestations

 Early Dynastic attestations of Mes-sanga-Unug from outside Uruk include the god lists from Shuruppak and Abu Salabikh.
-He is also mentioned in the zame hymns, according to which he was the resident of a location referred to as ki-en-gi, according to Walther Sallaberger in this context to be understood as Uruk, rather than Sumer as a whole, like in later texts.
+He is also mentioned in the Zame Hymns, according to which he was the resident of a location referred to as ki-en-gi, according to Walther Sallaberger in this context to be understood as Uruk, rather than Sumer as a whole, in contrast with later texts.

 Mes-sanga-Unug is also attested in the Weidner god list, where he follows Ningirsu and Saĝkud and precedes Bau.
 In the trilingual version from Ugarit, he corresponds to Milkunni in the Hurrian column and Gaṯaru in the Ugaritic one, though it has been called into question if this text accurately reflects the religious traditions of the latter two cultures.
 In the Old Babylonian Nippur god list he is placed before Idlurugu.
 In An = Anum he appears alongside a goddess glossed as his wife, Ningu'esiraka ("lady of the roadside").

 In the first millennium BCE, Mes-sanga-Unug was worshiped in Babylon.
 He was associated with the district of Kullaba, presumably named after that located in Uruk.

 In one case, one of his temples is paired with that of Lugalbanda, located in the same part of the city also due to this figure's origin in Uruk.
-On an exercise tablet from he appears alongside Nanaya, Gazbaba, Kanisurra and other deities associated with the city of Uruk to varying degrees.
+On an exercise tablet from Babylon he appears alongside Nanaya, Gazbaba, Kanisurra and other deities associated with the city of Uruk to varying degrees.
 Two houses of worship dedicated to him are known from textual sources, the E-esir-kalamma and the E-ur-gubba.
-The ceremonial Sumerian name of the former, which was located in the west of the city, means "house of the street of the land," while that of the latter, located in the east - "house, established foundation."
+The ceremonial Sumerian name of the former, which was located in the west of the city, means "house of the street of the land," while that of the latter, located in the east - "house, established foundation".